Sniper711/DGX-Spark-Day01B-Local-Access-from-Same-Subnet-Guide-20251220B/README.md

 ## Scenarios & Pros/Cons

-From an external network on Mac/PC → via WireGuard VPN → SSH login to DGX Spark at home
+From a local network on Mac/PC → SSH login to DGX Spark at the same subnet

     Use WireGuard VPN
         Use DGX Spark as VPN Server.
 (Mac/PC = Client)